plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/test_implementation_plan.md

 ## 1. Overview

-This document outlines the comprehensive testing strategy for the CyberDeltaEngine (`DuskNetAI`) project.
+This document outlines the comprehensive testing strategy for the CyberDeltaEngine (`CyberDeltaEngine`) project.
 It covers unit tests, integration tests, failure scenario tests, and performance tests, aiming to ensure the reliability, correctness, and robustness of the trading system.

 ## 2. Testing Goals (Revised Priorities)